 The Sunburst recommendation for sidelight window treatments: Plantation shutters.
-Not only do they give your home classy looks and unrivaled privacy, but they’re also easily customized for long, thin sidelight windows.
+Shutters don’t just give your home classy looks and top-notch privacy, but they’re also easily customized for long, thin sidelight windows.

-French doors are a common sight opening up to patios or decks.
-French doors are hinged double doors, typically with large glass panels, so Raleigh residents have a substantial opportunity to improve their style and light control.
+French doors are a common sight opening up to patios, decks, or back yards.
+Since they’re double doors, hinged, and typically have large glass panels Raleigh residents have a serious opportunity to improve their style and light control.
 French doors open and shut often, so they should have a resilient window treatment that will still let you regulate the amount of light you let into your home.

 Octagonal windows are some of the most interesting and attention-grabbing windows there are in Raleigh homes.
 With their special geometry, you would be careless to cover them up with a square window treatment like blinds or curtains.
 Instead, choose a window treatment that’s able to be custom-fit to the window’s unique geometry so you’re always able to get the benefits of your octagon window.